Building Warranties and the Perils Of ‘License Lending’: Does This Make a Registered Domestic Builder the Contracted Builder?

 When WPI later became insolvent, and after the insurance company refused coverage to the Owners because they had been misled as to the true situation, Mr Bastecky was held to be liable in damages to the Owners.

-This case should be a salutary reminder to individual builders to be on guard about the misuse of their registration details and in short, they should never allow their details to be used in this way.
+Irrespective of the issue relating to causation and quantum, this case should be a salutary reminder to individual builders to be on guard about the misuse of their registration details and in short, they should never allow their details to be used in this way.

 Lovegrove & Cotton: Leaders in building practitioner legal representation